-- 5. Save the drive image file to the USB flash disk by using this command: sudo dd if=rescue.img of=/dev/disk1 bs=1m replace rescue.img by the real file name and /dev/diskX by the real appliance. - 6.
-Unplug the USB disk from your computer.
+- 5. Save the drive image file to the USB flash drive by using this command: sudo dd if=kerio-control-installer.iso of=/dev/disk1 bs=1m replace kerio-control-installer.iso by the real file name and /dev/diskX with the actual device name. - 6.
+Eject the flash drive securely and remove it from your computer.